daneshvar-amrollahi/blog/content/_index.md

 ## Daneshvar Amrollahi

 I am a first-year Computer Science PhD student at Stanford University.
-Currently, I am fortunate to be rotating with Prof. Clark Barrett, as part of the [cvc5](https://cvc5.github.io/) project.
+Currently, I am fortunate to be rotating with Prof. Clark Barrett on [cvc5](https://cvc5.github.io/).